 Marketing is essential to the success of a business.
 When you do it properly, it can make your business stand out from the competition.
 In the age of digitization, several forms of marketing have risen.
 They include Search Engine Optimization (SEO), pay-per-click, email, social media, video marketing, and many others.
+If you want to know more about what’s the latest pay-per-click affiliate programs read here.

 For video marketing, creating a video library for your business can help grow its reach and revenue.
 Like email and content marketing, the video library is excellent for creating and delivering helpful information to any business audience.
 This article shares five ways to start a video library for your business.